firefly-iii/docs/docs/docs/data-importer/faq/spectre-and-nordigen.md

 Both the Nordigen API and Spectre (Salt Edge's API) are free-to-use for Firefly III users.
 Their products however are paid, and they are commercial organizations.
 Furthermore, their API access for Firefly III users may be limited.

-Please make sure you read and agree with all the terms that either company may present you with.
+Please read and agree with all the terms that either company may present you with.
 They have their own data usage and privacy policies, which you must read up on.

 !!! info "Disclaimer"
     As a general disclaimer: both Nordigen and Salt Edge are commercial organisations.
 They may revoke your access or charge money at any moment.
 I'm grateful for the free access they provide to Firefly III users.